KunalDuran/golangKT/README.md

-Here are short explanations and code snippets for the topics you taught:
+Here are short explanations and code snippets for the topics we discussed:

 ---